joshcanhelp/josh-to-11/input/symlinked/posts/2015-01-05-systematic-goal-elimination.md

 ---
-title: "Systematic Goal Elimination"
+title: Systematic Goal Elimination
-excerpt: "I made a few significant life changes to achieve a set of personal goals that I’ve been chasing for years.
+excerpt: I made a few significant life changes to achieve a set of personal goals that I’ve been chasing for years.
 I think we call this a “resolution” but I’m hesitant to use that colloquialism.
-These changes need to stay with me for the rest of my life."
+These changes need to stay with me for the rest of my life.
-modified: 2016-11-19 23:04:53
+modified: 2016-11-19T23:04:53.000Z
-tags: ["Health + Fitness", "Personal Development"]
+wpid: 378
+tags:
+  - Health + Fitness
+  - Personal Development
 featured_img: /_images/2015/01/IMG_0633_fix01-1-150x150.jpg
-wpid: 378
 ---